ISHOLAa123/Tableau-Compensation-Analytics-Dashboard/README.md

 - Data Visualization
 - Business Intelligence Analysis

+## Stakeholder Feedback

+The dashboard was designed with executive-level reporting in mind.
+Feedback from stakeholders highlighted that the visual layout made it easier to quickly understand workforce composition and compensation patterns.

+Leadership particularly valued the ability to:

+- Identify salary distribution across different job levels
+- Compare gender representation within the workforce
+- Evaluate potential gender pay disparities
+- Interactively filter compensation data across departments

+The dashboard helped demonstrate how data visualization can support more informed workforce and compensation discussions at the leadership level.

 ## What This Project Demonstrates

 This project highlights my ability to:

-- Analyze workforce and compensation data
+- Analyze compensation and workforce data
-- Design business-focused dashboards
+- Design executive-level dashboards
-- Communicate insights visually using Tableau
+- Present business insights through clear visualizations
-- Build interactive dashboards for decision-makers
+- Build interactive Tableau dashboards for decision-makers

 ## Summary

-This dashboard simulates the type of compensation and workforce reporting often used by leadership teams and HR analytics departments.
-It demonstrates how Tableau can be used to analyze pay equity, workforce distribution, and salary trends through clear and interactive visualizations.
+This dashboard simulates the type of compensation and workforce reporting often used by HR analytics teams and executive leadership.
+It demonstrates how Tableau can transform raw employee data into actionable insights that support strategic decision-making.